The Lambert toolkit is for universities and companies that wish to undertake collaborative research projects with each other.

 Lambert materials and copyright

-The Lambert agreements and supporting materials are subject to Crown copyright.
-It is free for universities and companies to use, adapt and re-use the agreements and the guidance notes for the purpose of undertaking collaborative research.
+The Lambert agreements and supporting materials are to be treated as crown copyright.
+They are free for universities, institutions and companies to use, adapt and re-use for the purpose of undertaking collaborative research.

-The Crown copyright material can therefore be re-used free of charge and without requiring specific permission.
-Where practicable, the Crown copyright status and the source of the Lambert Agreements and supporting materials should be cited.
+Where practicable, the source of the Lambert Agreements and supporting materials should be cited.